Arthritis in the Foot and Heel

 - Skin changes including rashes or growths

-There are some things that you can do to treat and slow the progression of arthritis of the feet.
-You have already taken the first step by educating yourself on arthritis of the feet, now all you need is the correct treatment path and you are on your way to being pain free.
-For treatment of arthritis, physical therapy and low impact exercise can help to strengthen the joints and tissues while slowing the deterioration of the joint.
+Physical therapy and low impact exercises can help to strengthen the joints and tissues while slowing the deterioration of the joint, relieving arthritis pain.
 Supportive footwear is important, especially shoes with a wide toe box, to accommodate any type of distorted toes or sore joints.
-Other treatment options include:

 - Medications such as aspirin or anti-inflammatory